communityinclusion/communityinclusion.org/src/pages/onlinelearning/tlp.md

 <p>Here’s our checklist of the 5 things you need to apply for the UMass Boston Transition Leadership Program:
  <ol>
 <li><strong>A letter of intent</strong> that explains why you want to pursue graduate study in the field of Transition Leadership</li>
-<li><strong>Your college transcripts</strong> with a minimum cumulative undergraduate grade point average (GPA) of 3.0<li>
+<li><strong>Your college transcripts</strong> with a minimum cumulative undergraduate grade point average (GPA) of 3.0</li>
 <li><strong>Two letters of recommendation</strong> from people who have worked closely with you</li>
-<li><strong>Your license information</strong> certifying that you are a licensed special educator, school guidance counselor, school adjustment counselor, school social worker, or vocational rehabilitation counselor</li>
+<li><strong>Your license information, if pursuing MA state endorsement,</strong> certifying that you are a licensed special educator, school guidance counselor, school adjustment counselor, school social worker, or vocational rehabilitation counselor</li>
 <li><strong>A writing sample</strong> that showcases your ability to write professionally</li>
 </ol>
 <p class="h3"><strong><a href="https://go.umb.edu/portal/gr_app">Apply by June 15!</a></strong></p>